nickbalestra/nickbalestra.github.io/_posts/2015-09-05-pick-your-parsing.markdown

 * * *

 ## Speed
-Speed sometime can be a relative thing, let say you are aiming to specifically parse comments: in that case being able to invoke functions on each comment as its found (both single line or block) may definitely increase the speed of the overal process, as you don't need to wait for the Abstract Syntax Treet to be genereated in orded to massage those comments data.
+Speed sometime can be a relative thing.
+Immagine you are aiming to specifically parse comments.
+In that case, being able to invoke a function over the comment itself as the parser encounter it, will definitely increase the speed of the overal process.
+You wont't need to wait for the Abstract Syntax Treet to be genereated in orded to massage the wished data.
 And this is what acorn offer over esprima.

 The acorn onComment option can be passed in the form of a function, so that whenever a comment is encountered the function will be called with the following parameters: